kit-sdq/programming-lecture-eclipse-artemis.docs/student/student.rst

 Artemis Preferences
 -------------------

-User data are persisted in the Artemis Grading Preferences.
+User data are persisted in the Artemis Plugin Preferences.
 You can what you need to fill in down below.
-The relative path of the config refers to the downloaded project and can be activated by the check box.
-To update the preferences, the "Refresh Artemis State" button must be pressed in the Assessment tab.
-Otherwise the changes will only take effect after a restart.
+To update the preferences, the "Refresh Preferences" button must be pressed in the Exercise tab.
+Otherwise, the changes will only take effect after a restart.

 .. image:: ../images/preferences.png